Beehives Require Continuous Care and Maintenance

 3. Install Excluders and Supers

-If your hive lacks queen excluders, I would advise you to get some as soon as possible before the queen finds her way and lays eggs in the combs that are made to hold honey.
-According to my own experience, the best excluder is the !
-Mann Lake Frame Plastic
+If your hive lacks queen excluders, I would advise you to get some as soon as possible before the queen finds lays eggs in the combs that are made to hold honey.
+According to my own experience, the best excluder is the Ambrose Bee Supply multi-frame!

-This excluder is designed to prevent the queen from laying eggs in the honey super (hive section with honeycombs).
+This excluder is designed to prevent the queen from laying eggs in the honey super.
 It has small holes to allow young worker bees pass through into the honey super.
 It is made of smooth plastic and has no sharp edges that can harm your bees.
-In addition, it suits 10 frame langstroth and other hives.
+In addition, it suits eight and ten frame langstroth and other hives.

-To install the excluders, you need first to locate the queen bee.
-This type of a bee is usually surrounded by other bees.
-After locating it, fix the excluders at the right place to keep it off from the honey combs.
+- To install the excluders, you need first to locate the queen bee (she is usually surrounded by other bees).
+After locating the queen, fix the excluders at the right place to keep her from the honey combs.

-When it comes to the supers, you can install them on the top part of the compartment to increase space.
-You can then remove them in winter or after harvesting honey.
+- You can install supers on the top part of the compartment to increase space, and remove them in winter or after harvesting honey.

-If the wax is lost from the hive, you need to replace it.
 You can get replacement wax from another hive with excess wax or buy from the shop.
-When buying replacement wax, you should ensure that you get the natural one.
+When buying replacement wax, you should ensure that you get natural beeswax.

 5. Install a Rain Cover and Shade Structure

 As mentioned above, weather is the main destructive agent in apiaries.
 Rainwater can damage wooden hives and kill the insects.
-The sun's heat can also damage hives and, in addition, cause the absconding problem.
+The sun's heat can also damage hives and, in addition, cause bees to abscond.

 The hive shelters can affect ventilation, so you need to use them only on a sunny day or when you are sure it will rain.
 If some water accidentally enters the hive, you can incline the structure to allow the water flow out.